 Can You Drink Tea After Brushing Your Teeth?

-Tea contains acids and tannins that can stain teeth and weaken enamel, especially right after brushing when teeth are more vulnerable.
+Tea contains natural acids and tannins that may weaken enamel or cause stains when teeth are most sensitive.

 1. The Science Behind Toothpaste: Understanding Fluoride’s Role